Kenny Chesney: Career

-When the Sun Goes Down (2004–05)

-2004 saw the release of the album When the Sun Goes Down.
+In February 2004, Chesney released When the Sun Goes Down.
+The album once again topped both the Billboard 200 and Top Country Albums charts.
+The record won album of the year at the 2004 Country Music Association Awards.
 Its lead-off single, "There Goes My Life", spent seven weeks at number one on the Billboard country charts.
 On April 21, 2004, the accompanying music video for that song was honored by CMT with the Male Video of the Year award.
 The album's title track, a duet with Uncle Kracker, also went to number one.
 The music video for the album's third single, "I Go Back", was honored on April 11, 2005, with Country Music Television's Male Video of the Year Award.
 This song, along with the album's fourth single, "The Woman with You", both peaked at number two.
 The fifth single, "Anything But Mine", reached number one, and the final single, "Keg in the Closet", peaked to number six.

-When the Sun Goes Down was honored with the 2004 CMA award for Album of the Year while Chesney was honored as the Entertainer of the Year.
-He was also presented with AMA's 2004 Artist of the Year award.

-Be as You Are and The Road and the Radio (2005–06)
+When the Sun Goes Down has since been certified platinum 5x.

+In 2004, Chesney collaborated with one of his personal heroes, Jimmy Buffett, on a remake of Hank Williams' single "Hey Good Lookin' (with Clint Black, Alan Jackson, Toby Keith, and George Strait), and a second song "License To Chill".
+Both songs are on Buffett's 2004 album License To Chill.
+“Hey Good Lookin’ garnered Chesney his first Grammy nomination for Best Country Collaboration With Vocals at the 47th Annual Grammy Awards.

 In January 2005, Chesney released the album Be as You Are (Songs from an Old Blue Chair), supporting it with his Somewhere in the Sun Tour.
 Be as You Are is composed mostly of ballads.
 The album qualified for RIAA Platinum and entered the top of both mainstream country and pop music.

-In spring 2005, Chesney was honored with the prestigious Triple-Crown Award presented by the Academy of Country Music.
+In May 2005, Chesney was honored with the prestigious Triple-Crown Award presented by the Academy of Country Music.
 This award was presented after Chesney's 2004 Academy of Country Music's Entertainer of the Year award was combined with 1997's New Male Vocalist of the Year award and 2003's Top Male Vocalist of the Year award.
-The following year, on May 23, 2006, Chesney was honored with his second Entertainer of the Year at the Academy of Country Music Awards.

-Chesney's next album, The Road and the Radio, debuted at number one the Billboard 200 and produced five singles.
+Chesney's next album, The Road and the Radio, released in November 2005, debuted at number one the Billboard 200 and produced five singles.
 "Living in Fast Forward", "Summertime", and "Beer in Mexico" all reached number one, while "Who You'd Be Today" and "You Save Me" both broke the Top 5.
 Chesney promotes his beliefs of perfection, as getting songs right in the studio, ultimately leads to performing it right on the road and on the radio.
+The album became his third straight to top both the Billboard 200 and the Top Country Albums Chart.
+It has since been certified platinum 4x by the RIAA.